bernikr/ownhaystack/README.md

 # OwnHaystack (Macless OpenHaystack + Owntracks)

-This project is meant as a simpler alternative to [Macless-Haystack](https://github.com/dchristl/macless-haystack), by focusing on its main competency: getting position reports from Apple FindMy Network.
+This project is meant as a simpler alternative to [Macless-Haystack](https://github.com/dchristl/macless-haystack), by focusing on its main competency: getting position reports from Apple's FindMy Network.

-It doesn't include its own frontend, but is meant to be used in conjuncture with an MQTT broker and [OwnTracks](https://owntracks.org/booklet/guide/whathow/).
+It doesn't include its own frontend, but is meant to be used in conjunction with an MQTT broker and [OwnTracks](https://owntracks.org/booklet/guide/whathow/).
 All this project does is collecting position reports, decrypting them and publishing them to an MQTT broker in a [standardized format](https://owntracks.org/booklet/tech/json/#_typelocation).